This is the preview version of the Wisconsin State Legislature site.

 Casual remarks on the telephone to an acquaintance plainly were not testimonial.
 That an informant overheard the remarks does not transform the informant into a government officer or change the casual remark into a formal statement.
 Statements made in furtherance of a conspiracy by their nature are not testimonial.
 State v.
 Savanh, 2005 WI App 245, 287 Wis.
 2d 876, 707 N.W.2d 549, 04-2583.

-A witness's claimed inability to remember earlier statements or the events surrounding those statements does not implicate the requirements of the confrontation clause if the witness is present at trial, takes an oath to testify truthfully, and answers the questions put to him or her during cross-examination.
-In contrast to cases when the witness either invokes the 5th amendment and remains silent or refuses to be sworn in or testify, when a witness takes the stand, agrees to testify truthfully, and answers the questions posed by defense counsel, defense counsel is able to test the witness's recollection, motive, and interest and hold his or her testimony up so that the jury can decide whether it is worthy of belief.
+A witness’s claimed inability to remember earlier statements or the events surrounding those statements does not implicate the requirements of the confrontation clause if the witness is present at trial, takes an oath to testify truthfully, and answers the questions put to the witness during cross-examination.
+In contrast to cases when the witness either invokes the 5th amendment and remains silent or refuses to be sworn in or testify, when a witness takes the stand, agrees to testify truthfully, and answers the questions posed by defense counsel, defense counsel is able to test the witness’s recollection, motive, and interest and hold the witness’s testimony up so that the jury can decide whether it is worthy of belief.
 State v.
 Rockette, 2006 WI App 103, 294 Wis.
 2d 611, 718 N.W.2d 269, 04-2732.

 The accused does not have an unfettered right to offer testimony that is incompetent, privileged, or otherwise inadmissible under the standard rules of evidence.
 When evidence is irrelevant or not offered for a proper purpose, the exclusion of that evidence does not violate a defendant’s constitutional right to present a defense.
 There is no abridgement on the accused’s right to present a defense so long as the rules of evidence used to exclude the evidence offered are not arbitrary or disproportionate to the purposes for which they are designed.
 State v.
 Muckerheide, 2007 WI 5, 298 Wis.
 2d 553, 725 N.W.2d 930, 05-0081.